kubermatic/machine-controller/docs/howto-provider.md

 ## Add example manifest

 For documentation of the different configuration options an according example manifest with helpful comments has to be added to `github.com/kubermatic/machine-controller/examples`.
 Naming scheme is `<package-name>-machinedeployment.yaml`.

 ## Integrate provider into CI

 Like the example manifest a more concrete one named `machinedeployment-<package-name>.yaml` has to be added to `github.com/kubermatic/machine-controller/test/e2e/provisioning/testdata`.
-Additionally file `all_e2e_test.go` in package `github.com/kubermatic/machine-controller/test/e2e/provisioning` containes all provider tests.
+Additionally file `all_e2e_test.go` in package `github.com/kubermatic/machine-controller/test/e2e/provisioning` contains all provider tests.
 Like the existing ones the test for the new provider has to be placed here.
 Mainly it's the retrieval of test data, especially the access data, from the environment and the starting of the test scenarios.

 Now the provider is ready to be added into the project for CI tests.